Wall Mirrors Aid your Childs Development

-Very young babies won’t be able to recognize themselves in the mirror at first, although they are often fascinated by them.
+Very young babies won’t be able to recognise themselves in the mirror at first, although they are often fascinated by them.
 In fact, letting your babies see themselves in the mirror can often turn a fussy child into a curious one.
-Allowing your littles one to spend more time with the mirror will help them learn to recognize themselves and develop a greater sense of self.
+Allowing your littles one to spend more time with the mirror will help them learn to recognise themselves and develop a greater sense of self.
 Before they turn one, your baby will start to understand that the face in the mirror is their own.

 Practicing Facial Expressions

 The ability to see themselves in the mirror gives your children a chance to practice their facial expressions.
 Making faces at themselves in the mirror lets them understand what they look like and mimic expressions they’ve seen in other people.
 This can help them develop both better communication skills and a greater emotional intelligence.

 Wall mirrors can also become a fun creative tool for older children.
 Give your children a washable marker.
 They can use the marker to give themselves funny faces, interesting backgrounds, or cartoon friends in the mirror.
 Take a picture to commemorate their artwork, wipe it off and let them make a new picture.
 This will require regular mirror cleaning, read How to clean a wall mirror?